lecritch/distributions_seattle-chicago-ds/README.md

 #### Examples of discrete distributions:

+> 1. The Uniform Distribution:- occurs when all possible outcomes are equally likely.
-> 1. The Bernoulli Distribution: - represents the probability of success for a certain experiment (binary outcome).
+> 2. The Bernoulli Distribution: - represents the probability of success for a certain experiment (binary outcome).
+> 3. The Binomial Distribution - represents the probability of observing a specific number of successes (Bernoulli trials) in a specific number of trials.
-> 2. The Poisson Distribution:- represents the probability of 𝑛 events in a given time period when the overall rate of occurrence is constant.
+> 4. The Poisson Distribution:- represents the probability of 𝑛 events in a given time period when the overall rate of occurrence is constant.
-> 3. The Uniform Distribution:- occurs when all possible outcomes are equally likely.

 ## Continuous